 - Post-secondary education tuition fees to an accredited university, college or technical institution in the Lower Mainland.

 - To qualify for this scholarship program you have to either be a dependent child of a current or former Umoja client, or have participated in the Umoja School’s Out or Youth program or have volunteered in any Umoja programs for at least 6 weeks.

-- Applicants who are currently volunteers with the Umoja Homework Club and/or Summer Children Day Camps will be given higher consideration for the award.
+- Applicants who are currently volunteers with the Umoja School’s Out Program and/or Summer Children Day Camps will be given higher consideration for the award.

 - Applicants must be currently enrolled in grade 12 or have graduated the previous year from Secondary School.

 - Applicants must be applying to an accredited university, college or technical institution in the Lower Mainland.

 - Applicants must demonstrate that they have applied for applicable provincial and federal education grants and be able to provide supporting documentation.